-Ever notice how the bar for what counts as “survival” in games has dropped lower than a limbo stick at a backyard barbecue?
-A few years back, it seemed like people were more vocal about the “survival” tag being slapped on anything with a hunger meter or a flimsy crafting system.
-Sure, there were always the cheerleaders on Steam and YouTube, but you’d see plenty of skeptical comments on Reddit.
+Back in the day it seemed like people were more vocal about the “survival” tag being slapped on anything with a hunger meter or a flimsy crafting system.
+Sure, there were always the cheerleaders on Steam and YouTube, but at least you’d see plenty of skeptical comments on Reddit.

 These days, though, there’s a noticeable shift.
 Players, especially on Steam, are pushing back against the trend of dumbing games down to the point where “survival” feels more like a boring simulation.
 It’s like the criteria for being a survival game have become laughably simplistic: